OpenToM: A Comprehensive Benchmark for Evaluating Theory-of-Mind Reasoning Capabilities of Large Language Models: Future Directions

 \section{Future Directions}

 \textbf{Faithfulness} Our study of LLMs' performance on $\texttt{Loc}_{coarse}$ and $\texttt{Loc}_{fine}$ reveals that all LLMs lack faithfulness when answering N-ToM questions.
 We recognize that improving LLMs' faithfulness is a challenging task in numerous domains \cite{jacovi-goldberg-2020-towards}.
 Here we propose potential remedies specifically targeting N-ToM tasks.
 Following the findings in \S\ref{sec:location_faithfulness}, neuro-symbolic systems can be potentially deployed to enforce faithfulness in reasoning about the characters' mental state of the physical world. \citet{gao2023pal} proposes \textsc{PaL}, which represent reasoning problems with programming language and obtain a deterministic solution using code interpreter. \citet{lyu2023faithful} combined \textsc{PaL} with CoT and achieved accurate and more faithful reasoning chains. \\ \textbf{Performance Gap Between Roles} In \ours~narrative, we propose two roles, namely a \textit{mover} and an \textit{obsever}.
 Our study in \S\ref{sec:mover_vs_observer} unveils LLMs' performance discrepancies in N-ToM between the character roles and analyzes the underlying reasons.
 In reality, a narrative contain roles well beyond two.
 To account for the difference in the ToM reasoning process of different roles, a role-aware reasoning framework is needed.
 Specifically, given an event and a group of characters, the framework needs to first identify the role that each character plays in the event and then conduct ToM reasoning accordingly. \\ \textbf{Social Commonsense and Psychological N-ToM} Analysis in \S\ref{sec:attitude} shows that most LLMs are incapable of incorporating social commonsense.
 Further, we find that LLMs' performance on \texttt{Att} questions is limited by their inability to determine the information that is accessible to a certain character and using such information to reason about characters' emotions (Table~\ref{tab:neutral_personality}).
 Hence, an efficient framework for documenting character-centric world state is needed.
 Further, as discussed in \citet{zhan-etal-2023-evaluating}, people's attitude in reality is complicated and multifaceted.
-Therefore, to create a generalizable system capable of emotion deduction, instantiating the emotion deduction process similar to \citet{wu2023coke} is a potential solution.
+Therefore, to create a generalizable system capable of emotion deduction, instantiating the emotion deduction process similar to \citet{wu2023coke} is a potential solution. \\ \textbf{Neural Theory-of-Mind} N-ToM in general is a crucial cognitive capability that a helpful intelligent agent must possess.
+In the context of human psychology, a lack of ToM capabilities is oftentimes associated with developmental conditions such as Autism Spectrum Disorder (ASD) \cite{baron1985does}.
+Therefore, as LLMs being developed and deployed as assistant agents, it is critical to understand their N-ToM capabilities and develop methods to grant them robust N-ToM reasoning capabilities.
+LLMs could especially benefit from N-ToM in the following fields: (1) Educational LLM where a helpful assistant agent must be able to accurately model the mental state of the students to be able to provide efficient and precise guidance; (2) Negotiating LLM where understanding the mental states such as the intention, desire, and mood of the opponent is critical when planning negotiation strategies; (3) Mental Health LLM where assistant agent must comprehend the mental state and being empathetic with the patient to be able to provide meaningful help.